steerpike/writing-style-checker/README.md

 ## Development

+This plugin combines functionality from two bash scripts:
+1. **Weasel word detection** - Using pattern matching to find weak language
+2. **Passive voice detection** - Using comprehensive irregular verb patterns to identify passive constructions

-This plugin was converted from a bash script that used `egrep` to find weasel words.
-The TypeScript version provides a more integrated experience within Obsidian while maintaining the same core functionality.
+The TypeScript version provides a more integrated experience within Obsidian while maintaining the same core functionality as the original command-line tools.

 ## Contributing

 Feel free to suggest improvements or report issues.
-The weasel words pattern can be customized to fit different writing styles and requirements.
+Both the weasel words pattern and passive voice detection can be customized to fit different writing styles and requirements.

 ---

-*Clean, precise writing starts with identifying the words that weaken your message.*
+*Clean, direct writing starts with identifying the patterns that weaken your message.*